moby/moby/docs/sources/reference/commandline/cli.md

 **Import from a local file:**

-Import to docker via pipe and STDIN.
+Import to docker via pipe and `STDIN`.

     $ cat exampleimage.tgz | sudo docker import - exampleimagelocal:new